 Here is why you should consider a 3PL solution located in Wisconsin:

-The most popular location to hold fulfillment centers is Milwaukee due to the population density, the market size, the major airport and rail center.
+The most popular location to hold warehouses and fulfillment centers is Milwaukee due to the population density, the market size, the major airport and rail center.
 However, other fulfillment centers are located in Madison, Green Bay and Eau Claire due to their proximity to other states.
 They also tend to have more educated populations to manage warehouses and shipping.
 Madison especially is home to the state’s flagship university and turns out many educated graduates every year.

 Wisconsin is located in the Great Lakes region.
 It is bordered by Lake Michigan and Lake Superior.
 The state has diverse geography with Northern Highland, Western Upland, Central Plains and extensive shoreline.
 With access to an expansive multi-modal transportation network, and an ideal location for access to the U.S., Canada and Mexico, Wisconsin is an ideal location for warehousing services companies.